We do not accept paper applications. Please apply online.

 What do I do if the test scores I requested do not appear on my application page?

-If you do not see your test scores on your application account, then the Office has not yet received them.
+If you do not see your test scores on your application account, then the School has not yet received them.
 Please allow 2-4 weeks from the date of your request for the scores to be received.
 If, after that time, you still do not see your scores, you should contact the testing agency.

 Do programs only have a certain number of admissions slots?